HISTORY OF ‘AWD TUTS’ COTTAGE & HOW IT GOT ITS NAME

 Awd Tuts Son

 Not wanting to be left behind while his father went away on yet another fishing trip, John Robert crept aboard his father’s trawler to hide.
 Among the hustle and bustle of preparing the boat for sea, the activities of the child went unnoticed.
-Finding himself a hiding place behind the coal-box down in the hold, John Robert stayed quiet, becoming colder and hungrier as the boat made its way out of the harbour towards Dogger.
+Finding himself a hiding place behind the coal-box down in the hold, John Robert stayed quiet.
+He become colder and hungrier as the boat made its way out of the harbour towards Dogger.

 He was found two days later by an astonished crewmember.
-Faint from his predicament, frightened and tearful at being caught, the boy, well known to all the crew on board, was relieved when his father was summoned.
-After being comforted and warmed by some food, when asked what he was doing on his father’s boat, the boy replied, “I wanted to go in Daddy’s ship and not to school”.
+Faint from his predicament, frightened and tearful at being caught, the boy, well known to all the crew on board, was relieved.
+His father was summoned.
+He was then comforted and warmed by some food.
+When asked what he was doing on his father’s boat, the boy replied, “I wanted to go in Daddy’s ship and not to school”.

 Realising the distress his absence would be causing back home, attempts were made to get a message back to shore.
 Eventually, through signals passed to other boats returning home, the police were finally notified, much to the relief of his distraught mother.
 A search had indeed been initiated, the harbour had been dragged and nearby gypsy camps searched.
 All had assumed that the youngster had been lost in the harbour.
 There was much elation when mother and child were eventually reunited.

-Shortly afterward, ‘Awd Tut’ decided to take his family home to Whitby, where the young John Robert had by then, earned the nickname ‘Stowaway’ from the local fishermen and townsfolk.
+Shortly afterward, ‘Awd Tut’ decided to take his family home to Whitby.
+It was where the young John Robert had by then, earned the nickname ‘Stowaway’ from the local fishermen and townsfolk.
 The cottage history having now gained a new chapter in the lives of this family.

 Later, these events were relayed in the book ‘Freeman of the Sea’.
 A children’s book ‘The Little Stowaway’ was also published about his adventure.
 A photograph of the Dryden family, showing ‘Stowaway’ as a baby, is featured in the back of this book.